freeCodeCamp/freeCodeCamp/guide/english/git/difference-git-github/index.md

 ### GitHub

 GitHub is a company that provides Git repository hosting.
 That means that they provide a turnkey solution to host Git repositories on their servers.
-That can be useful to keep a backup of your repository (Git only tracks the changes made to you files over time, the repo still needs to be backed up), and to have a centralized place to keep and share your code with others.
+That can be useful to keep a backup of your repository (Git only tracks the changes made to your files over time, the repo still needs to be backed up), and to have a centralized place to keep and share your code with others.

 More than just a Git repository hosting service, GitHub is a [software forge](https://en.wikipedia.org/wiki/Forge_(software)).
 That means it also provides an [issue tracker](https://en.wikipedia.org/wiki/Issue_tracking_system), tools for [code review](https://en.wikipedia.org/wiki/Code_review), and other tools for collaborating with other people and creating software.